 As a hair artist in SoCal, the number one thing I hear nearly every day is how much women hate being brassy or yellow.
-In spite of the reality that our hair will never simply lighten to an “icy” blonde with just lightener, which is a topic for a different blog, we have a wonderful product we use called toner.
+In spite of the reality that our hair will never simply lighten to an “icy” blonde with just a lightener, which is a topic for a different blog, we have a wonderful product we use called toner.

 Now, what exactly is toner?
 At the salon, we hear this word